fncbook/fnc/julia/chapter4.md

 q(0)
 ```

-Let's restart the process with `BigFloat` numbers to get a convergent sequence.
+Let's restart the process with `BigFloat` numbers to get more precision in order to see the convergence.

 ```{code-cell}
 x = BigFloat.([8, 12, 10]) / 10